 |The paddock we can easily see from the living room window.|

-We’ve resigned ourselves that this is the way it is going to be over the next 11 days.
+We’ve resigned ourselves that this is the way it will be over the next 11 days.
 Instead of fussing over this situation, we’re exploring the farm as soon as the rain stops and the sun emerges.

-In all falls in line with our passion for animals which we’ve been able to foster in many locations throughout the world.
-No doubt, we’ve lived in many areas where wildlife was rarely spotted nor did we encounter any barnyard animals.
+It all falls in line with our passion for animals which we’ve been able to foster in many locations worldwide.
+No doubt, we’ve lived in many areas where wildlife was rarely spotted, nor did we encounter any barnyard animals.

-Of course, there is always the people and that above all is the passion we share regardless of where we may be.
-One of the main reasons we enjoy cruises (the next occurring in 24 days), is the opportunity to meet new people and on occasion, encounter a few we’ve met on past cruises.
+Of course, there are always the people, and that above all is the passion we share regardless of where we may be.
+One of the main reasons we enjoy cruises (the next occurring in 24 days) is the opportunity to meet new people and, on occasion, encounter a few we’ve met on past cruises.

-The main means of enhancing the cruise experience for us is to dine in the main dining room for both breakfast and dinner at a “sharing” table.
-Occasionally, we’ll have breakfast in the buffet and there again, we may meet other passengers sitting at a table they’re happy to share.
+The primary means of enhancing the cruise experience is to dine in the main dining room for breakfast and dinner at a “sharing” table.
+Occasionally, we’ll have breakfast in the buffet, and there again, we may meet other passengers sitting at a table they’re happy to share.
 We’ve made many friends throughout the world on cruises.

-We seldom dine in the specialty restaurants for two reasons; one, the added cost and, two, the circumstances are such whereby it’s difficult to meet others when most tables in the specialty restaurants are for two people.
+We seldom dine in specialty restaurants for two reasons: the added cost and, two, the circumstances are such whereby it’s difficult to meet others when most tables in specialty restaurants are for two people.
 We’re perfectly content with the food in the main dining room, which at times may be mediocre at best.